 Joe Keery and Maya Hawke are also returning as BFFs Steve Harrington and Robin Buckley.
 And of course, as mentioned above, David Harbour is back as Chief Hopper.

-New Faces: So far, the only significant addition to Season 4 is Tom Wlaschiha (Jaqen H'ghar from Game of Thrones), who will play an as-yet-unnamed Soviet soldier.
+Season 4 will also add Tom Wlaschiha (Jaqen H'ghar from Game of Thrones), who will play an as-yet-unnamed Soviet soldier, and horror icon Robert Englund (A Nightmare on Elm Street).

 'Stranger Things 4' Plot Details